I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 - Prepare the brining solution: Combine 5 cups of water and 4 tablespoons of salt in a bowl.
 Stir until the salt is totally diluted.

 - Pour the brining solution into a container and add the shredded green papaya.
-Cover and refrigerate for 3 days.
+Cover and refrigerate for three days.

 - Using a strainer or cheesecloth, drain the papaya from the brining solution.